CVE-2008-1930: Wordpress 2.5 Cookie Integrity Protection Vulnerability

 The function wp_hash provides the encryption, it's based on WordPress SECRET_KEY and uses $username and $expiration to generate a unique key.

-You can check this function's behaviour in the file wp-includes/pluggable.php starting line 1071.
+You can check this function's behavior in the file wp-includes/pluggable.php starting line 1071.

 Once the hash is validated, the current user $user is retrieved using the value $username: